See the zodiacal light

 At this time of year, evening watchers see the zodiacal light jutting upward from the western horizon and toward the constellation Taurus the Bull.
 Taurus can be identified by its two most prominent signposts, the star Aldebaran and the Pleiades star cluster.

 So for the elusive zodiacal light – pointing upwards into Taurus – look in the western sky, as dusk gives way to nightfall (about 80 to 120 minutes after sunset) these next few weeks.

 Bottom line: The zodiacal light is a pyramid-shaped light.
-It’s west after true darkness falls for the Northern Hemisphere (east before dawn for the Southern Hemisphere) around the March equinox.
+It’s in the west after true darkness falls for the Northern Hemisphere (east before dawn for the Southern Hemisphere) around the March equinox.